Manitou County, Michigan: After 1895: islands reattached to mainland counties

 The first attempt to disestablish Manitou County occurred in January 1877, when retiring governor John J. Bagley urged the Legislature to do so: “I submit herewith petitions and correspondence relative to the affairs in the county of Manitou.
 They show that the laws of the State and the United States are violated with impunity, and that there is no safety or protection to persons or property in portions of this county.
 No courts have been held for years.
 The county offices are vacant a large portion of the time, there is no jail, debts cannot be collected by process of law, nor are any of the forms of law complied with.
 I recommend the county organization be discontinued and the territory be attached to the county of Charlevoix.”
 No action was taken at the time, but when the issue came up again in 1895, the Legislature agreed and made the Beaver Islands part of Charlevoix County and the Manitou and Fox Islands part of Leelanau County.

-At the time of its extinction, the population of Manitou county was 917, with a total of 177 on the Manitou and Fox Islands, and 740 on the Beaver Islands.
+At the time of its extinction, the population of Manitou County was 917, with a total of 177 on the Manitou and Fox Islands and 740 on the Beaver Islands.
 South Manitou Island became part of Glen Arbor Township, North Manitou was made part of Leland Township, and the Fox Islands were made part of Leelanau Township.
-The two Beaver Island townships still remain in existence.
+The two Beaver Island townships still exist.